-Monday through Thursday, 4:15 to 5:35 must be reserved for regular rehearsals, although most weeks sectionals will reduce the amount of time spent in rehearsal, and there will be occasional extra rehearsals just before concerts.
+Monday through Thursday, 4:15 to 5:35 must be reserved for regular rehearsals, although in most weeks, sectionals will reduce the amount of time spent in rehearsal to just three days, and there will be occasional extra rehearsals just before concerts.
 If you have a lab conflict during these times, please contact the director, Robert Greenlee (email@example.com), about your attendance options; it is still possible to sing in Chamber Choir if you have a lab conflict.

 Prof. Robert K. Greenlee, director